Mysore Sandalwood Oil

 Mysore Sandalwood Oil is a trademarked perfume oil extracted from the Santalum album variety of sandalwood tree (also known as a "royal tree") in the Mysore district of Karnataka, India.
-The tree species is said to be one of the best varieties in the world.

 History

 Initially, sandalwood oil was extracted in India by crude methods.
 Before World War I, sandalwood from the Mysore district was distilled in Germany and sold there.
 However, when World War I broke out in 1914, this route of extraction had to be closed down, resulting in a loss of revenue to the exchequer.
-Due to this closure to the market, the Maharajah of Mysore appointed Alfred Chatterton, the Director of Industries in Mysore to develop the distillation of the oil.
-Chatterton enlisted the help of Professors J. J. Sudborough and H. E. Watson who extracted the first sample of sandalwood oil in India at the Indian Institute of Science.
+Due to this closure to the market, the Maharajah of Mysore appointed Alfred Chatterton, the director of industries in Mysore to develop the distillation of the oil.
+Chatterton enlisted the help of professors J. J. Sudborough and H. E. Watson who extracted the first sample of sandalwood oil in India at the Indian Institute of Science.
 In 1916–17, the sandalwood oil distillery was established in Mysore by the then Mysore government (now the Karnataka government) to distil oil from sandalwood.
 In 1977, the Mysore district had about 85,000 sandalwood trees, and production reported during 1985-86 was about 20,000 kg of raw sandalwood.
 To preserve its importance to the economy, according to the Government Gazetteer, the government introduced special laws and regulations.
 In the erstwhile princely state of Mysore (part of Karnataka since independence), sandal was a "royal tree", with the state government controlling it.

 This oil has been registered for protection under the geographical indication of the Trade Related Intellectual Property Rights (TRIPS) agreement.
 In 2006, it was listed as "Mysore Sandalwood Oil" under the GI Act 1999 of the Government of India, with registration confirmed by the Controller General of Patents Designs and Trademarks.